5 Sectors focusing on Data Analytics recruitment in 2019 (that might surprise you!)

 One statistic to illustrate the potential for value is that major construction projects waste on average 25% of materials on a single project.
 Material wastage costs the industry billions a year.
 Bringing accurate predictive analysis to an area like this can save a construction company millions on a single project.

 At the end of 2018 a well known UK Construction giant hired a Chief Data Officer at Board level, a first for the industry.
-Expect the industry to continue hiring Data & Analytics leaders through 2019.
+Expect Data Analytics Recruitment to be a big part of the industry’s plans through 2019.